 Prevent tragedies: The conversation on Syria

-Counter Terrorism SNC Helen Ball and colleagues, community members and partners from around the world have today made the following resolution:
+Counter Terrorism Senior National Coordinator Helen Ball and colleagues, community members and partners from around the world have made the following resolution:

 "We care deeply about the well-being of women and girls throughout the world.
 We reject the degrading treatment of women by terrorist organisations.
 We seek to prevent the tragedies caused by it.